Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”

 Can we influence people?
 Or could we create a long-lasting legacy?

-Emil Cioran knew the true tragedy of life was existing, because we could not embrace the real meaning of life that creates immortality.
-That is, death.
+Emil Cioran knew the true tragedy of life existed because we could not embrace the real meaning of life that creates immortality.
+That is death.

 These words will live forever.
 I, however, do not exist.
 I am not real.

-May these words influence you to do good, and may legacy be your purpose.
+May these words influence you to do good, and may legacy be your purpose in life.

 -pe